Polestar 2 review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-The Polestar 2’s 78kWh battery sends power to two individual electric motors - one located at each axle.
+The top-of-the-range Polestar 2 model has a 78kWh battery that sends power to two individual electric motors - one located at each axle.
 The system provides the Polestar 2 with four-wheel drive, along with a total of 402bhp and 660Nm of torque.

-The Polestar 2 can’t match the Tesla Model 3’s outright sprinting ability, but with a 0-60mph time of 4.7 seconds and a 127mph top speed, its performance is more than enough to put a smile on your face.
-You still feel that instant, addictive shove of electric torque at any speed.
+The Polestar 2 can’t match the Tesla Model 3’s outright sprinting ability, but with a 0-60mph time of 4.5 seconds and a 127mph top speed, its performance is more than enough to put a smile on your face, and you still feel that instant, addictive shove of electric torque at any speed.
+Both the Long range/Single motor and Standard range/Single motor models manage 0-60mph in 7.0 seconds.

 In this review